data protection

 1. Scope of data processing

 Our website uses cookies.
-Cookies are text files that are stored in the Internet browser or by the Internet browser on the user's computer system.
-When a user accesses a website, a cookie can be stored on the user's operating system.
-This cookie contains a characteristic string that allows the browser to be uniquely identified when the website is accessed again.
+Cookies are text files that are stored in or by the internet browser on the user's computer system.
+When a user visits a website, a cookie can be stored on the user's operating system.
+This cookie contains a characteristic string that enables the browser to be uniquely identified when the website is visited again.

 1. Login information